 - Create Giving Levels Extraordinary and long-term support needs to be recognized for all it brings to your organization.
 Award levels that recognize your support base on overall corporate giving, whether it is from the corporation itself, its employees or customers are one way to distinguish their commitment.
 These are especially useful when you have numerous corporate sponsors.
 A good way to break it up is to make them a member of distinguished groups.
 Examples are: Corporate Circle (if they give $250,000 in a year), Corporate Partner (if they give $1 million in a year) and Hall of Fame (if they give $5 million total over the years).
 These achievements stimulate giving by creating targets for them to hit and maintain.
 Also create a badge that shows their club membership that they can put on their site and advertising.

-To understand the value of the relationship versus a sponsorship, let's look at real dollars: I could have gone to that bank I mentioned earlier and got a $20,000 sponsorship and been fine with it.
+To understand the value of the relationship versus a sponsorship, let’s look at real dollars: I could have gone to that bank I mentioned earlier, received a $20,000 sponsorship and been fine with it.
 But we got their employees involved and the employees raised over $250,000 for us.
-You should go in and talk about everything you're organization is doing and not just ask for a check.
+You should go in and talk about everything your organization is doing and not just ask for a check.
 When you genuinely partner with a corporation, they can play a much larger role in your revenue stream.